-With a new year just around the corner, now’s the perfect time to say bye-bye to bad habits and get your finances on track.
+With a new year, now’s the perfect time to say bye-bye to bad habits and get your finances on track.
 Here are five things you can do to set yourself up for financial success in the new year.

 Whether you’ve been naughty or nice all year long, it’s likely that a few bad habits have crept in when it comes to your finances.
 It’s certainly tempting to splurge on all of those little luxuries you might have missed in the last two years, like dinners, nights out, and oh yes, travel.